bitrise-io/devcenter/_articles/en/getting-started/signing-up/connecting-apple-dev-account.md

 - "/signing-up/connecting-apple-dev-account"
 menu:
   signing-up:
-    weight: 12
+    weight: 13

 ---
-You can authenticate your Apple Developer Account on Bitrise and integrate the Apple Developer Portal with your Bitrise project.
-This allows you to use our `iOS Auto Provisioning` step which makes managing Provisioning Profiles for iOS applications a lot easier!

-All you need is a [bitrise.io](https://www.bitrise.io) account and a valid Apple Developer Account.
+Two-factor authentication (2FA) is mandatory for all Apple Developer Portal accounts.
+If, during your build, Bitrise needs to access your Apple Developer Portal account, it will have to go through 2FA.

+To make this work, connect your Apple Developer Account to Bitrise.
+That allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every single occasion.

+Connect your Apple Developer account to Bitrise if:

+* You want to use our `iOS Auto Provision` Step to [manage provisioning profiles for an iOS application](/code-signing/ios-code-signing/ios-auto-provisioning/).
+* You want to upload your app to the App Store, using either our `fastlane` or `Deploy to iTunes Connect` Steps.
+* You want to upload metadata, screenshots, or other artifacts using our `fastlane` Step.

+{% include message_box.html type="warning" title="Custom Script Steps" content="If you use, for example, a custom Script Step to utilise `fastlane` or to upload your app to the App Store, you will not be able to get past Apple 2FA by connecting your Apple Developer account.
+This solution only works with the official Steps, such as `fastlane`, `iOS Auto Provision` or `Deploy to iTunes Connect`. "%}

 ### Authenticating your Apple Developer Account on Bitrise